jsdelivrbot/openarch-d8/README.md

 * replace font-awesome icons with custom icons.
 * edit links for admin
 * make event teasers media objects
+* permissions for admin, editor, staff
+* units on size and site
+* ask drupal community why references won't sync btw languages!!
+* task tags wrapping badly - fix
+* remove body field AND autofill title in image set content types
+* sidebar auto out
+* make use of page and block view types consistent. (remember need page to use exposed filters)
+* empty facts not hidden, showing blank line with ":"
+* Credit should be

 #### ISSUES:

 * need to resolve issue with titlebar and titlebar--multiline inconsistant heights and icon misalignment
+* custom icons  break on chinese pages (presumable has to do with img src not accounting for "cn" in address)

 ## Liscense